-LRPP EXHIBIT IV: Performance Measure Validity and Reliability Department: Florida Department of Law Enforcement Program: Criminal Justice Professionalism Service/Budget Entity: Law Enforcement Standards Compliance Services Measure: Percent of training center audit criteria in compliance with established administrative and financial standards Action (check one): □ Requesting revision to approved performance measure. □ Change in data sources or measurement methodologies. □ Requesting new measure. □ Backup for performance measure.
+Program: Criminal Justice Professionalism

+Service/Budget Entity: Law Enforcement Standards Compliance Services

+Measure: Percent of training center audit criteria in compliance with established administrative and financial standards

+- Change in data sources or measurement methodologies. - Requesting new measure.

 Data Sources and Methodology: Facility Inspections, Records and Procedures Review (monitoring of training delivery), and Financial Audits comprise the components of this measure.
 Of those components there are eighteen audit criteria.
 Failure to meet the established standard for any of the criteria results in an audit criticism.
 The data from these audits are averaged to determine the overall percentage of criteria in compliance with Commission standards.
 Data are reported monthly.
 Monthly data are averaged to calculate the YTD figure.